theoschneider/pleiotropy-CNVs/README.md

 This program requires the installation of a few packages, which are all listed in the script.

-It also requires two files as an input :
+It also requires two files as an input:
 - a list of IDs with 2 columns : "ID" is a list of IDs and "trait" is the corresponding phenotype in the probes files.
 IDs must be coming from the [IEU GWAS database](https://gwas.mrcieu.ac.uk).
 - a file containing the top probe for each trait in the region of interest.
 Should have at least a "trait" column, with traits corresponding to the ones in the IDs file above, and a "effect_allele" column with the direction.